 More moist cake than hard cookies, this version of mostaccioli are packed with the flavours of the ancient Kingdom of the Two Sicilies, almonds, cinnamon, orange, lemon, chocolate, wine and coffee.
 Dating back to Roman times they were originally made with Must, the thick first press grape juice that contained seeds, stems and skins juice, that was spiced with cumin and wrapped in bay leaves, slightly different to their namesakes today.
-Obviously recipes vary slightly with each Nonna, Mamma, village across Southern & Central Italy.
+Obviously, recipes vary slightly with each Nonna, Mamma, village across Southern & Central Italy.
 This ‘Abruzzo’ variant is courtesy of the Aunt of our friends at ItaliaSweetItalia, she teaches how to make these in their cookery classes in Vasto.

-Being English, the assorted exchange of biscuits and cakes over Christmas in Italy isn’t a traditional activity but one that I’ve adored sharing in with our neighbours in Bascianella at Christmas.
-It got me thinking to what Christmas cookie indulgence I should share and bake with my little boy that BOTH adults and children alike would enjoy and become our Christmas tradition.
+Being English, the assorted exchange of biscuits and cakes over Christmas in Italy isn’t a traditional activity but one that I’ve adored sharing with our neighbours in Bascianella at Christmas.
+It got me thinking about what Christmas cookie indulgence I should share and bake with my little boy that BOTH adults and children alike would enjoy and become our Christmas tradition.
 Mostaccioli I think if judging by the reception by Dad, Childminder and little boy will become our family Christmas treat.

 - 500 g 00 Flour

 - 470 ml Montepulciano d’Abruzzo